Mia Hansen-Løve: Career

 In August 2012, TIFF Cinemathique presented a retrospective of Hansen-Løve's work titled "Fathers and Daughters: The Films of Mia Hansen-Løve."

 In November 2013, Hansen-Løve began filming Eden, an autobiographical drama about a young man who discovers the burgeoning French house music scene during the early 90s.
 The film was inspired and co-written by her brother Sven, who had been part of the 90s club scene as a DJ.
 Hansen-Løve went through multiple producers while trying to make the film, as obtaining the rights to the music she wanted to use was time-consuming and expensive.
 The film premiered at the 2014 Toronto International Film Festival.

 During promotion for Eden, Hansen-Løve announced that her next film, Things to Come (L'Avenir), would star Isabelle Huppert as a philosophy teacher whose seemingly perfect life begins to fall apart when her husband leaves her and her children move away from home.
 Hansen-Løve cited Eric Rohmer's The Green Ray as the "one film [she] couldn't help thinking of when writing Things to Come" because of the similarities between the film's themes and their central female characters.
 The film was completed in 2016 and premiered in competition at the 66th Berlin International Film Festival, where Hansen-Løve won the Silver Bear for Best Director.

 In September 2018, Hansen-Løve premiered Maya at the 2018 Toronto International Film Festival as a part of the Special Presentations section.

 In May 2017, it was announced that Hansen-Løve would be making her English-language debut with Bergman Island.
 Set on the Swedish island of Fårö, the film illustrates a filmmaking couple who retreat to the island that inspired director Ingmar Bergman, residing there for the summer to each write screenplays for their upcoming films.
 The film was set to star Greta Gerwig, Mia Wasikowska, Anders Danielsen Lie and John Turturro, but in August 2018 it was announced that Vicky Krieps would replace Gerwig and Turturro would no longer star in the film.
 Production began in August 2018 and Tim Roth was later cast in the lead role.
 Bergman Island premiered at Cannes in 2021, having been postponed from the cancelled 2020 edition of the festival.

+In 2023, Hansen-Løve served on the jury of the 80th Venice International Film Festival, chaired by Damien Chazelle.

+Style and themes

 Hansen-Løve is also a screenwriter, having written the screenplays for all of her films.
 "I write all films by myself", she has said.
 "I really try to close a door and go inside myself to search for my own truth.
 It would be a limitation to stick to those cineastes that I look up to.
 What I admire in them is precisely their sense of independence, how they created their own language and how they plunged into themselves to make their own films."